-CAPITAL PROGRAMME TIMETABLE 2020-2024
+CAPITAL PROGRAMME TIMETABLE 2021-2025

 Date Corporate Council/Policy & Finance Committee/Operational Committees Continuous Possible asset disposals are identified; the likely level of receipts and the revenue implications are estimated.
 Approval by Policy & Finance Committee.
-April - September SLT approve the commissioning of new schemes.
-Consultation with Policy & Finance Committee and operational Committees where relevant April - September Appraisal forms complete for all schemes to be considered in the Capital Programme process.
-The Key corporate priorities to be targeted with key service plans priorities and Smart Focus.
-Consultation with Portfolio holder and relevant Committee.
-By 30 September Revenue implications of bids included in budget bids By 31 October Existing schemes are revised for timing and, where relevant, whether they can now proceed e.g. if failed to get external finance allocation is lost Report submitted to Policy & Finance Committee in December on changes to existing programme (if necessary) By 31 October Detailed appraisal using prioritisation scheme process and report produced for SLT on results of appraisal.
-SLT consider report and agree prioritisation it relevant December Policy & Finance Committee consider draft programme based on prioritised schedule including revenue implications By 31 January 2020 Revised estimates of resources available completed including levels of Borrowing, Revenue Contribution and Capital Receipts targets.
-By 31 January 2020 Prepare summary of comments from operational Committees for Policy & Finance Committee to consider.
-Includes clarification by Directors/Business Managers By 30 January 2020 Final report produced for Policy & Finance Committee including comments from operational Committees 20 February 2020 Policy & Finance Committee consider revenue and capital budgets and financial implications and recommend programme to Council 9 March 2020 Council tax setting meeting.
+June - July Issue the Capital Appraisal Form to all Business Managers to populate their Capital Bid requirement in consultation with relevant Director.
+By 31 August Appraisal forms completed and returned to Finance.
+By 30 September SLT review and score all submitted bids using the prioritisation scheme for recommendation on to Policy & Finance Committee.
+Consultation with Policy & Finance Committee and operational Committees where relevant.
+By 30 September Revenue implications of bids included in draft budget.
+By 30 October Existing schemes are revised for timing and, where relevant, whether they can now proceed e.g. if failed to get external finance allocation is lost.
+Report submitted to Policy & Finance Committee in December on changes to existing programme (if necessary). w/c 30 November Chairs and Vice Chairs scrutinise draft Capital Budget.
+All Chairs and Vice Chairs.
+By 29 January 2021 Revised estimates of resources available completed including levels of Borrowing, Revenue Contribution and Capital Receipts.
+By 29 January 2021 Final report produced for Policy & Finance Committee including comments from operational Committees.
+18 February 2021 Policy & Finance Committee consider revenue and capital budgets and financial implications and recommend programme to Council.
+9 March 2021 Council tax setting meeting.

-NEWARK & SHERWOOD DISTRICT COUNCIL CAPITAL PROGRAMME 2020 - 2024 PRIORITISATION SCHEME
+NEWARK & SHERWOOD DISTRICT COUNCIL CAPITAL PROGRAMME 2020/21 - 2024/2025 PRIORITISATION SCHEME

 STAGE 1 FACTOR Comments STAGE 2 DETAILED PRIORITISATION STAGE 2 WEIGHTING 1 Key Priorities Scheme must link to at least one of the Council's priorities and be an objective contained within a Service Plan.
 If a scheme does not clearly relate to these areas it will not be considered further.
 Each scheme to be marked as to how well it fits with the following- • Prosperity • People • Place • Public Service 35% 2 Evidence of Need Service Strategy National Strategy or Guidelines Statutory Obligation In some cases local demands are in excess of national guidelines and strategies and this tries to acknowledge that the two must be balanced.
 This will cover Health and Safety related schemes.
-The following factors will receive equal weighting :- Statutory Obligation National Strategy Validity of consultation in relation to project. e.g. How specific to this project?
+The following factors will receive equal weighting: Statutory Obligation National Strategy Validity of consultation in relation to project. e.g. How specific to this project?
 Who was consulted, was this comprehensive?
-Quality of evidence of need for project .e.g. size of sample base, date of evidence, format of evidence 10% 3 Partnership Eligibility under existing criteria can be demonstrated. been done to ensure The proportion of finance which will be met by third party.
-The likelihood of receiving support.
-Assessment of the value the partner will add to the project.
-15%
+Quality of evidence of need for project .e.g. size of sample base, date of evidence, format of evidence 10% 3 Partnership Eligibility under existing criteria can be demonstrated. been done to ensure party.
+The likelihood of 15%